 Online promotion

-Most traffic to iSGTW is from the website, search engines or social media sites.
+Most traffic to iSGTW is from the publication’s website, search engines or social media sites.
 The remaining traffic comes from search engines, links from university pages and other news sources linking to iSGTW.
 Several methods have been used to increase the number of click-throughs including using short catchy titles to reflect the content of the newsletter.
 The e-ScienceTalk team has also included more cross-links between the other e-ScienceTalk websites.
 A number of Search Engine optimisation strategies have been implemented to aid discovery (e.g. improved meta-descriptions, image tags, dead links audits etc.) but the most effective strategy for securing high traffic is producing quality stories and regularly updating content.

 social media STRATEGY

 In January 2012, iSGTW implemented a proactive social media campaign.
-The aim was to monitor and increase our use of this social environment by regularly posting stories to Facebook, Twitter, Reddit, StumbleUpon and to investigat other sites and blogs, such as Slashdot, Nature Networks, Digg, Wikipedia, and Buzz. e-ScienceTalk now uses social media externally to share news, seek advice, problem solve, and post ideas.
+The aim was to monitor and increase our use of this social environment by regularly posting stories to Facebook, Twitter, Reddit, StumbleUpon and to investigate other sites and blogs, such as Slashdot, Nature Networks, Digg, Wikipedia, and Buzz. e-ScienceTalk now uses social media externally to share news, seek advice, problem solve, and post ideas.
 This next section explains why the editorial team developed a strategy highlighting some key questions that had to be explored and the crucial steps in devising an effective strategy (i.e. a carrying out a social media audit).
-There is also some analysis of what methods/ tools/techniques have found most useful, and we present some of our observations and findings.
+There is also some analysis of what methods/ tools/techniques we have found to be most useful, and we present some of our observations and findings.

 What are the benefits of social media?